 BELONGING appears at a critical moment in time, when our connection to place is threatened.
 Ever since Meridel Rubenstein began her professional career in the early 1980s, evolving from photographer of single palladium prints to multi-media artist of large-scale installations juxtaposing unlikely ideas and highly charged materials, her artmaking has argued for an awareness of how we are connected to place.
 It strives to bridge ideological distances that alienate us.
 The dislocation fostered by the tragic events of September 11, 2001, prompted the publication of this thought-provoking book about belonging.

 According to art and environmental writer Rebecca Solnit, the artist’s role is to expose the familiar in other ways in order “to startle us, wake us up.”
-Rubenstein, who is the Harnish Visiting Artist at Smith College, and maintains studios in Vermont and New Mexico, does exactly that.
+Rubenstein (who was the Harnish Visiting Artist at Smith College in 2004 and maintained studios in Vermont and New Mexico) does exactly that.
 Her social consciousness was triggered when, as a student at Sarah Lawrence College in the late 60s, the Vietnam War raged and her desire for everlasting peace found expression, eventually through the medium of photography.
 Moving to New Mexico for graduate studies she became immersed in a community of experimental artists as well as in a landscape and in cultures inseparable from their past.

-The earth-shattering impact of Los Alamos, New Mexico, next to Pueblo Indian land, where the first atomic bomb was devised and tested at the Trinity Test Site, inspired CRITICAL MASS, a collaborative photo/video/text installation with Ellen Zweig.
-CRITICAL MASS premiered at the New Mexico Museum of Fine Arts and traveled to other museums in the country, notably Massachusetts Institute of Technology’s List Visual Arts Center.
+The earth-shattering impact of Los Alamos, New Mexico, next to Pueblo Indian land, where the first atomic bomb was devised and tested at the Trinity Test Site, inspired CRITICAL MASS, a collaborative photo/video/text installation with Ellen Zweig and the Vasulkas.
+CRITICAL MASS premiered at the New Mexico Museum of Fine Arts and traveled to other museums in the country, notably Massachusetts Institute of Technology’s List Visual Arts Center and the Museum of Contemporary Photography, Chicago.

 Meridel Rubenstein’s powerful images, which are often handcrafted from precious materials like tree-bark paper and gold and silver mica, remind us, as environmental writer and activist Terry Tempest Williams writes, “that how we perceive the world is how we engage with it.
 If we fail to see the world whole in all its majesty and terror, we will be relegated to the place of statues standing in the public plaza eventually worn down by weather.”